 Keep Our Neighborhoods Free of Timeshares!

-Forget the conference room sales pitch most of us associate with timeshares.
-Pacaso works quietly by buying up single-family properties under anonymous corporate shells and then resells “fractional" ownerships in the form of 1/8 of a furnished home.
-You may not realize the house next door sold to Pacaso until you see a revolving cast of guests pulling up every couple of days or weeks.
+Gone are the conference room sales pitches traditionally associated with timeshares.
+Pacaso operates discreetly, acquiring single-family properties through anonymous corporate entities and selling "fractional" ownership, often in 1/8 shares of a fully furnished home.
+You may not realize the house next door has sold to Pacaso until a constant stream of unfamiliar visitors starts cycling in every few days or weeks.

 JOIN OUR CONTACT LIST